 The best shops for online flowery delivery in London

-This online flower delivery service is the Deliveroo of the floral world.
+This online flower delivery service is basically the Deliveroo of the floral world.
 Rounding up brilliant bouquets based on your delivery address, you get to browse a whole load of blooms from local, independent florists scattered across the capital – and all from the comfort of your armchair.
 Plus, you can order same day delivery, so that last-minute gift gets sorted with a click.
 Yep – now you've got no excuse to settle for wilting corner shop arrangements.